xiphonics/picoTracker/usermanual/content/pages/projects.md

 On the project screen you change various settings of the current project, save the current project, rename it (including giving it a random new name) create a new blank project or go to the project browser screen to **load** an another existing project.

+Your current project settings are saved automatically every minute except when the sequencer is running, ie. when the current project is playing.
+This means that should you restart the picoTracker or accidently power off or a crash occurs, your current project state within the last minute will be restored when you restart the picoTracker.

+You can ***explicitly*** save the current project by pressing [SAVE] on the project screen.
+By doing this you can then later on revert to the state that you just saved by reloading the current project using the [Load] button on screen button on the project screen.

 ## Current Project settings

 - **Tempo:**: Can be set between 60bpm [0x3c] and 400bpm [0x190].
 Resolution aligned to LSDJ.